quaro77/iso_view/docs/documentation.md

 ### setEdgeColor(color):
 All edges will be rendered with the specified color (if "nodes" option was set in setRenderStyle).
 HTML colors on the format "#rrggbb" are accepted.

+### setCenter(x, y):
+Sets the offset of the canvas center.
+Default values are (0, 0), and the center is calculated at half width and half height of the canvas.
+All rotation and zoom functions will be calculated based on this center point.

+### setPan(x, y):
+Sets the panning position of the rendered objects.
+Default values are (0, 0) and they are influenced by mouse dragging while pressing the left button.

+### setScale(scale):
+Sets the scale of the rendered object.
+Default value is 20, and it is influenced by mouse wheel actions.
+This method could be used to set a starting scale or to implement zoom buttons on screen.

 ### addObject(object):
 A 3D shape will be added to the IsoView.